Are You Looking for a New Career?

-- • Do you want to be your own boss?
+- Do you want to be your own boss and your own bookkeeping business?

 If, yes then contract bookkeeping might be ideal for you.

-Contract bookkeepers are usually self-employed bookkeepers, running their own small business, who provide bookkeeping services to other businesses.
+Contract bookkeepers are usually self-employed bookkeepers, running their own bookkeeping business, who provide bookkeeping services to other businesses.

 When a contract bookkeeper is hired, the transaction is one business buying services from another business.

-Some contract bookkeepers may join with other bookkeepers to form a business partnership, or create a contract bookkeeping company.
+Some contract bookkeepers may combine relevant services and join with other bookkeepers to form a bookkeeping business partnership or create a contract bookkeeping company.

 1. Register as a BAS Agent

-You must complete at least a Certificate IV in Bookkeeping or Accounting in order to meet the requirements for BAS agent registration.
+You must complete at least a Certificate IV in Accounting and Bookkeeping in order to meet the requirements for BAS agent registration.
 You’ll also need to complete relevant GST/BAS courses which can be included as part of your Certificate IV course (like we’ve chosen to do).

 2. Get an Australian Business Number